gauravsbisht/RASAChatBot/README.md

 ## Following are the installation steps
 ### Requirements:

-1.Python (requires Python 3.6.0 or higher)
+1. Python (requires Python 3.6.0 or higher)

 For Windows:
 Use the following code and check whether your Python environment is already installed: